Platform API for Partners

 See the Platform API Add-on Config Update documentation for further details.

-You can request information about apps attached to your add-on resource in the Platform API.
+Request information about apps attached to your add-on resource in the Platform API.
 The endpoints which return an app usually take either the app’s UUID or the app’s name.
-To get your attached apps, you will first have to request /addons/:resource_uuid
+To get your attached apps, you first have to request /addons/:resource_uuid

 or /addons/:resource_uuid/addon-attachments

 .
-The former will give you the primary app in the app
+The former gives you the primary app in the app

-object, and the latter will give you all attached apps through a list of attachments.
+object, and the latter gives you all attached apps through a list of attachments.

 In using the app information, prefer the UUID for requests to the Platform API, and display the app name to the user.
 The app name is also suitable for making requests.